iammostwanted/Javascript-Projects/rest-crud/readme.md

 Additionally install bootstrap and jquery

-Also, you will to install express:
+Also, you will need to install express:

 		npm install -g express